chinmay-d/Deepstream-Auto-Annotation-Tool/readme.md

 </p>

 **NOTE**: This img and xml file are used to make a larger dataset which will be further trained to increase accuracy and reduce time in manual annotating the objects in the dataset.

+## License
+This project is totally free to use, although credit would be appreciated in case of any reuse of the work.